eralpship/web-dev-workshop/docs/adding-pages.md

  }
 ```

-Here we made it so that page content is centered by the outer `Box` which has `100%` of the width of the window.
+Here we made it so that the page content is centered by the outer `Box` which has `100%` of the width of the window.

-Then we created another containing `Box` that has a certain with depending on how wide the page is.
-In smaller sized `xs` it will use at most width as it can, at `md` and beyond it won't exceed `750` pixels.
-So that content appears at the center, and not span far left and right edges of the page.
+Then, we created another containing `Box` that has a certain width depending on the size of the page.
+In smaller sized screens, `xs` will use the maxmimum width it can and at `md` and beyond it won't exceed `750` pixels.
+This will allow content to appear at the center and not span far left or right at the edges of the page.

-In `PageHeader` we can turn title text into a link so that it goes to home page '/'.
+In `PageHeader` we can turn the title text into a link so that it directs to our home page '/':

 **src/components/PageHeader.tsx**